Glasgow Massage Specialist

 In 2011, I was given the opportunity to take over the treatment space I worked in.
 I now run The Glasgow Treatment Rooms, a shared workspace for wellness professionals.

-I’ve appeared on TV (STV) and Radio (BBC Scotland) to discuss massage.
+I’ve appeared on TV (The Hour, STV) and Radio (MacAulay & Co, BBC Scotland) to discuss massage.
 I was featured in The Guardian talking about tennis ball self massage and The Sydney Morning Herald talking about Nerve Flossing.

-I’ve taught advanced massage technique and I mentor fellow massage therapists.
+I’ve taught advanced massage techniques to Spa therapists and I mentor fellow therapists on how to make a great living as a massage therapist.

 That’s me – a whistle-stop tour of my journey with massage and movement.